 Yes, getting an associate’s degree before a bachelor’s degree is worth it for many students.
 An associate’s degree enables you to develop foundational knowledge and skills in your chosen discipline.

-Numerous quick and easy associate degrees are available that can equip you with the necessary skills and knowledge for a variety of entry-level careers.
+Numerous easy associate degrees online are available that can equip you with the necessary skills and knowledge for a variety of entry-level careers.
 Associate degree holders tend to have higher earnings and lower unemployment rates than those with only a high school diploma (Bureau of Labor Statistics).
 You can also choose to continue your education in a bachelor’s program.

 Earning an associate’s first may help you save money in the long run.
 Community colleges and other two-year programs typically have affordable tuition rates, and you could potentially transfer your earned course credits to a four year college.